ceva24/havenplanner/docs/README.md

 ## 🗒️ Features

 -   Enter character details, including selecting a personal quest
--   Select perks and see the resulting attack modifier deck composition
+-   Select perks, track battle goal progress and see the resulting attack modifier deck composition
 -   See all character ability cards and select unlocked ones
 -   Create a saved hand
 -   Browse and select items